crcn/figmark/README.md

 > You'll also notice `*.pc` files which React files are compiled from.
 To learn more about how to use PC files, you can check out the [Paperclip](https://github.com/crcn/paperclip) repository.

 That's it!
-At this point you should have generated React files that you can import directly in your code.
+At this point you should have generated React files that you can import.

 <!-- ### Do's & Don'ts